drbean/edit/tsailin/2019APBR_english_proofing.md

 Business model innovation in manufacturing sectors: Contract Manufacturing in OEM, ODM, OBM
 ===========================================================================================

-By the vertical specialization of the global production network, the business of contract manufacturing has become a new opportunity for latecomers in the existing market (Hummels, Ishii, and Yi 2001; Hummels, Rapoport, and Yi 1998).
-The new business opportunity triggers business model innovation in manufacturing sectors, in which the works of the value chains cut into specific but interconnected business models to the firms (Matthyssens, Vandenbempt, and Weyns 2009; Hobday 1998).
-The business model describes the way of firms to do the business, which is consist of value proposition, business activities, and organizational management (Amit and Zott 2012; Zott and Amit 2010).
-Contract manufacturing encourages and re-assigns the new business models in manufacturing production works into the original equipment manufacturing (OEM), the original design manufacturing (ODM), and the own-brand manufacturing (OBM).
-OEM firms refer that the latecomers produce finished goods on precise specifications which subcontracted by the designers or brand companies (Chin, Liu, and Yang 2016; Hobday 1998).
+With the vertical specialization of global production networks, the business of contract manufacturing has become a new opportunity for latecomers in the existing market (Hummels, Ishii, and Yi 2001; Hummels, Rapoport, and Yi 1998).
+This new business opportunity triggers business model innovation in the manufacturing sector, in which the work of the value chains cuts into the specific but interconnected business models of the firms involved (Matthyssens, Vandenbempt, and Weyns 2009; Hobday 1998).
+A business model describes the way firms do business, and consists of value propositions, business activities, and organizational management (Amit and Zott 2012; Zott and Amit 2010).
+Contract manufacturing encourages and re-assigns the new business models followed in manufacturing production work into the original equipment manufacturing (OEM), the original design manufacturing (ODM), and the own-brand manufacturing (OBM) types.
+OEM firms are those where latecomers produce finished goods to precise specifications under subcontract with designers or brand companies (Chin, Liu, and Yang 2016; Hobday 1998).
-ODM firms apply that latecomers develop or co-develop for the outsourcers and provide the finished goods which the brand outsourcers sold (Hobday 1998; Bijarboneh 2015).
-OBM firms refer that the latecomers design, produce, and sell the finished goods in their own-rand name as new entrants in the existing market (Luo 2011; Kuo and Minshall 2010).
+ODM firms are ones where latecomers develop or co-develop for outsourcers and provide finished goods which the brand outsourcers sell (Hobday 1998; Bijarboneh 2015).
+An OBM firm is a latecomer that designs, produces, and sell its finished goods under its own-brand name as a new entrant in the existing market (Luo 2011; Kuo and Minshall 2010).
-These business models have defined the general operation of latecomers as a specialized manufacturer in the production network of the value chains.
+These business models have defined the general operation of latecomers as specialized manufacturers in the production networks of value chains.

 On the value proposition for the customers, OEM latecomers posit their